segandiaye/Hands-On-NODEJS/JSAU/README.md

 [![js-standard-style](https://galilee.univ-paris13.fr/wp-content/uploads/logo-Institut-Galilee-UP13.jpg)](https://galilee.univ-paris13.fr/)

-`JSAU` **is for Nodejs developper beginners**, it is a simple practical work project that I did in MasterII 2018-2019
+`JSAU` **is for Nodejs developper beginners**, it is a simple practical work project that I did in MasterII 2018-2019.
+It's a really draft project just to start with nodeJS ... and the code is not clean nor efficient.

 # Architecture